 Here is how transitions currently (don’t) work:

 Referrals can feel chaotic and unorganized.
-A common solution is to centralize the transition process, but can the solution incorporate the benefits of informed coordinated decentralized decision making too?
+A common solution is to centralize the transition process, but can the solution also incorporate the benefits of informed coordinated decentralized decision making?

 “Centralizing intake” typically means that all referring clinicians in a region direct referrals of a specific type to one spot, using one form, or through one phone or fax number, with one central agency “triaging” the referral before it is routed to the final provider agency.
 The key benefit of this approach is that it makes life simpler for the referrer.